Skip to content

 Streamlining Invoicing for Commercial Equipment Repair

-Eagle Repair, a commercial equipment repair company, struggled with a slow and inefficient invoicing process.
-By implementing a custom Next.js marketing site and client invoice portal with QuickBooks Payments integration, Gaazzeebo cut their invoice-to-paid cycle from weeks to days [/results/eagle-repair].
-This automation not only improved cash flow but also provided Eagle Repair with their first-ever online presence, transforming a previously manual, paper-based operation.
+Eagle Repair, a commercial equipment repair company, was stuck in a slow invoicing cycle.
+What we did is we built them a custom Next.js marketing site and client invoice portal with QuickBooks Payments integration.
+The result: their invoice-to-paid cycle went from weeks to days [/results/eagle-repair].
+That's not just automation — that's cash flow.
+And it gave them their first-ever online presence, which transformed what used to be a paper-based operation.

 Automating Document Processing in Healthcare